viliamjr/microblog/README.md

         }
     }

 That is it.
-The apps are available at http://your-host-name.com/
+The apps are available at http://your-host-name.com/ as if it were a single app.